rdm1234/SharpStartupTasks/Readme.md

 // Also using typeof(...) for assembley as first param
 ```

-<a name="AddFromAssembleyTypesThenOrdered">5.
-To add tasks from assembley except some which are added later in strict order:</a>
+### 3.1.5 Add all tasks from assembley except some tasks which are added after in strict order
 ```C#
 services.AddStartupTasksFromAssembleyThenOrdered<SomeStartupDependentService>(
     typeof(MustRunAfterAllSeparetedStartupTask),